dji-sdk/Onboard-SDK-Doc/source/introduction/sdk-architectural-overview.md

 ## Introduction

 DJI Onboard SDK is an open source communication software library designed to provide developers access to the capabilities of DJI's aircraft, handled camera and sensor products.
-The software library provides low level control communication between aircraft and computer companion platform mounted directly on aircraft's chasis.
-This comunication allows for onborad, real time procesing and can be used to program your aircraft to perform complex missions and tasks.
+The software library provides low level control communication between aircraft and computer companion platform (of your choice) mounted directly on aircraft's chasis.
+This communication allows for onborad, real time processing and can be used to program your aircraft to perform complex missions and tasks.

 *Note: If you haven't read the [Quick Start](../quick-start/index.html) guide yet, please do so first.*